samedicorp/dude/README.md

 ### Industry

 The first file in this repo is a dump of all schematics JSON data, captured using an in-game script.
 The plan is to try to keep this up to date by re-running the script periodically.
-If you notice minor errors, please also consider subitting a pull-request.
+If you notice minor errors, please also consider correcting it and submitting a [pull request](https://github.com/samedicorp/dude/pulls).

 Along with the raw data are some index files processed from it, which may prove to be more compact/useful, depending on your requirements.